 The Best Lesbian Movies on Netflix

 OK, so let’s start with the best lesbian movies on Netflix.
-In all of these movies, the lesbian character or storyline is extremely prominent, whilst actually being very good.
-So if you haven’t seen these movies, add them to your list immediately.
+In all of these movies, the lesbian character or storyline is extremely prominent, whilst also being very good.
+So if you haven’t seen these movies, add them to your watch list right away.

 Let’s start with what is probably the most famous and controversial lesbian movie ever made.
 Many criticised the film and that unforgettable 10-minute sex scene.
 However, if you remove the straight male director out of the equation, we found the movie incredibly sensual and relatable.